Your Proactive Caregiver Advocate: Dr. Cynthia Speaks!

 Dr. Cynthia J. Hickman

-Dr. Hickman is the author of From the Lens of Daughter, Nurse, and Caregiver: A Journey of Duty and Honor and The Black Book of Important for Caregivers.
+Dr. Hickman is the author of Essential Caregiver Training Course, From the Lens of Daughter, Nurse, and Caregiver & The Black Book of Important for Caregivers.